abcnorio/nspawn-aiml/Readme.md

 firefox-esr
 ```

 Go to ComfyUI-Manager, install a SD model, and use the default template to create an image.
-If you need to download from a page  (e.g. some huggingface mirror or similar) not covered by the whitelisted domains, just add the domain to the `whitelisted.domains.txt` and re-run `NSPAWN_iptables-etc_v3`.
+Better is to download models via the host and export them as a read-only bind mount to the container.
+If you need to download mostly python packages from a page  (e.g. some huggingface mirror or similar) not covered by the whitelisted domains, just add the domain to the `whitelisted.domains.txt` and re-run `NSPAWN_iptables-etc_v3`.
 If that works, the rest will work as well...

 ## Systemd sandboxing

 More restrictions can be added by using `systemd` sandboxing.
-This demands are more in-depth research into `systemd` and its capabilities.
+This demands are more in-depth research into `systemd` and its endless capabilities.
+This is not covered by the tutorial, but you can have a look and experiment with it:

 ```
 #--private-users-ownership=chown